City archive

 Do you need images for publications, calendars or similar?

 The Innsbruck City Archive has an enormous stock of historical images.
 You are welcome to use the AUGIAS system to search in person in the reading room at any time.
 You are welcome to take the images with you on a USB stick, provided that data protection is observed.
-The staff at the City Archive will also be happy to send you the images by e-mail.
+The staff at the city archive will also be happy to send you the images by email.
 If the images are published or used commercially, there is a flat fee per image.
 You can find the rates here:

 Are there events in the city archive?